Castagna Imperial Landaulet

 The Castagna Imperial Landaulet is a four-wheel drive luxury sports coupe by the Carrozzeria Castagna design firm, now known for their MINI concepts and conversions and known in the past for the Isotta Fraschini.

-The Castagna Imperial Landaulet was shown at the 2006 Geneva Motor Show and was inspired by a model invented by Castagna in the Thirties.
+The Castagna Imperial Landaulet was shown at the 2006 Geneva Motor Show as a concept car and was inspired by a model invented by Castagna in the Thirties.
 The car is 163 cm in height and features 'scissor doors' with no central column with a running board that acts as a footrest.